 “The staff at Passport Health was knowledgeable and friendly.
 It was clear that all decisions were mine.
 All of my questions about Saint Vincent were answered.”

-“My Girlfriend found the link to Passport Health and set us for our consultations before traveling to the Grenadines.
+“My Girlfriend found the link to Passport Health and set us for our consultations before travelling to the Grenadines.
 Both people I dealt with were very knowledgeable and courteous.
 I would definitely go back to Passport Health for our future travel health needs.”